-83. In the following section, the standards of adjudication and relevant legal principles for a Limited Public Interest objection are discussed in detail and applied to the facts of the case.
-In applying the standards the Panel is mindful that the Independent Objector bears the burden of proof in respect of both standing and merits.
-If he has standing, the Independent Objector must show that the applied-for gTLD string is contrary to generally accepted legal norms of morality and public order that are recognized under principles of international law.
+78. In this section the standards of adjudication and relevant legal principles for a Limited Public Interest objection are discussed in detail and applied to the facts of the case.
+In applying the standards the Panel is mindful that the Independent Objector bears the burden of proof in respect of both standing and merits.5 If he has standing, the

-&lt;sup>6 Guidebook, s.
+5 Guidebook, s.
 3.5; Procedure, art.
 20(c).